-Giles De'Ath is a widower who doesn't like anything modern.
-He goes to movies and falls in love with film star Ronnie Bostock.
-He then investigates everything about the movie and Ronnie. ...
+Giles De'Ath (Sir John Hurt) is a widower who doesn't like anything modern.
+He goes to movies and falls in love with movie star Ronnie Bostock (Jason Priestly).
+He then investigates ...

 See full summary »

-Giles De'Ath is a widower who doesn't like anything modern.
-He goes to movies and falls in love with film star Ronnie Bostock.
+Giles De'Ath (Sir John Hurt) is a widower who doesn't like anything modern.
+He goes to movies and falls in love with movie star Ronnie Bostock (Jason Priestly).
 He then investigates everything about the movie and Ronnie.
-After that he travels to Long Island City, where Ronnie lives, and meets him, pretending that Ronnie is a great actor, and that's why Giles admires him.
+After that, he travels to Long Island City, where Ronnie lives, and meets him, pretending that Ronnie is a great actor, and that's why Giles admires him.

 When the mailman delivers mail to Ronnie Bostock's mailbox,he raises the mailbox flag, presumably to signal to the resident that mail has been delivered.
 (Ronnie's girlfriend, seeing the mailbox flag has been raised, seems to interpret the signal accordingly.)
 Although it may be the convention for mail delivery wherever the director/writer is from, it is not the case on Long Island, where it is the custom for the resident to raise the mailbox flag to alert the mailman that mail is in the mailbox waiting to be picked up.
 Once the mail has been picked up, the mailman lowers the flag - the opposite of what occurred in the film.
 See more »